danieldeutsch/rc-cnn-dailymail/README.md

 For more explanation about training a model go to the [original repository](https://github.com/danqi/rc-cnn-dailymail).

 ## Running
-When running `python code/run_qa_model.py --folder folder_path ..` you start a QA stream that expects questions in `folder_path/queries.pkl` and returns its rewarding accuracy in `folder_path/rewards.txt`
+When running `python code/run_qa_model.py --queries_folder folder_path ..` you start a QA stream that expects questions in `folder_path/queries.pkl` and returns its rewarding accuracy in `folder_path/rewards.txt`

 Also required to pass: